HeranYang/hyper-GAE/README.md

 * Cutting out the black background area outside the brain

 After preprocessing, the maximal intensities of T1w, T1ce, T2w and Flair modalities are 4000, 6000, 10000 and 7000 (arbitrary units) respectively.
+For the training subset, the intensities are further linearly scaled to [0, 1], and then the processed 3d training images are saved in .npy format to reduce the time of loading data.

-To reduce the time of loading data, we save the processed training data in .npy format, and save the processed validation and test data in .nii.gz format.
+The processed validation and test data is saved in .nii.gz format, and the linear scaling for validation and test subjects is included in our codes within utils.py.

 Segmentation label